How to turn your dreams into plans

 One way you can maintain your motivation is to set up a visual tracking system for the progress you’ve already made.

-This could be something like a spreadsheet, a journal, or even a vision board.
+There is a wide range of options you could choose from, including a spreadsheet, a journal, or even a vision board.
 It just needs to be some type of tool that you can look at consistently and be reminded of what you’ve achieved so far.

 Then, when you hit a barrier, you’ll be more motivated to push through, because you’re reminded of how far you’ve come.

 So, set yourself up for success by giving yourself reminders of your progress.
 Don’t minimize or forget all of your efforts and achievements.

 Because, in the end, it’s not how smart or talented or charismatic you are.

 Success comes to those who just don’t give up.

 The key to implementing your life plan

 You might think this 3-step action planning guide is all too simple.
 And, actually, it is.